 2) How do you build trust among your consumers?

 With so many brands adopting a more sustainable approach, it can be tough to stand out from the competition.
 Consumers have also learned to distrust fashion retailers’ woolly claims, while beauty brands are under pressure from apps like Yuka, INCI and Clean Beauty which scan ingredients to reveal how sustainable their products really are.

-The key to success lies in creating the right content that will cut through the noise and help you win over new customers.
+The key to avoiding greenwashing lies in creating the right content that will cut through the noise and help you win over new customers.
 Here are five tips to make sure you communicate your claims honestly, effectively and transparently.

 Choose your words carefully

 There are a lot of buzzwords out there and many brands are using terms like “conscious”, “responsible”, “clean” and “organic” to reflect the latest trends without communicating what these claims actually mean.

 Clean beauty in particular is often criticised as ambiguous or just a fad.
 Sustainable fragrance brand Maison Louis Marie gets around this by explaining its own interpretation of clean beauty.
 It isn’t the most elegant English translation but it highlights why the brand is “clean” (no toxic, animal-derived or animal-tested ingredients) and the benefits for both the user and the environment.